changtb/Automated-ELK-Stack-Depolyment/README.md

 The additional use of a jump box provides a controlled means of access to manage our VMs in separate security zones.

-Integrating an ELK server allows monitoring of the vulnerable VMs for file system changes and system metrics - e.g. CPU usage, attempted SSH logins, or sudo escalation failures.
+Integrating an ELK server allows monitoring of the vulnerable VMs for file system changes and system metrics.
-- **Filebeat** collects data about the file system.
-- **Metricbeat** collects machine metrics, such as uptime.

 The configuration details of each machine may be found below.